connerjackson-svg/mexico-city-urban-growth-analysis/README.md

   - Distance to existing urban areas (computed from Report 1 classification)
   - Elevation (SRTM dataset)
   - Slope (derived from SRTM)
-- Trained a **Random Forest model (10 trees)** on 70% of sampled pixels; evaluated on remaining 30%
+- Trained a **Random Forest model (10 trees)** on 70% of sampled pixels; evaluated on the remaining 30%
-- Output: a **continuous probability surface** representing likelihood of future urbanization
+- Output: a **continuous probability surface** representing the likelihood of future urbanization

 ### Part 3 — Green Infrastructure Suitability Optimization
 - Constructed a **weighted multi-criteria suitability index** from four normalized variables: